LuciaHrovatin/CENSUS_webapp/README.md

 A user can access the web application in two different ways:

-1. clicking on the link returned at the end of the data pipeline
+1. clicking on lochalhost the link returned at the end of the data pipeline

 2. connecting to the stable C.E.N.S.U.S web application, hosted on a server: [http://elisapaolazzi.pythonanywhere.com/]( http://elisapaolazzi.pythonanywhere.com/)